Ingestion

 Click ID Capture

-The gateway automatically captures advertising click IDs from URL query parameters and includes them in the event payload:
+Advertising click IDs are automatically captured from URL query parameters and included in the event payload:

 | Parameter | Vendor |